succinctlabs/sp1-contracts/contracts/README.md

 ## Development

-Install these contracts by using `forge install`.
+Install these contracts for a Foundry project using `forge install`.

 ```bash
 forge install succinctlabs/sp1-contracts@<version>